Ciara, baby bump celebrate Whitney Houston in music video

 In the video, posted on her Facebook page Saturday, Russell Wilson’s wife didn’t hold back – she even broke out a wooden spoon microphone (we've all been there).

-Everyone’s favorite #3 and Ciara’s son Future even made an experience in the minute-long music video.
+Everyone’s favorite #3 and Ciara’s son Future even made an appearance in the minute-long music video.
 Russell seemed to enjoy his lady's moves.

 It’s a must watch.
 She makes the spur-of-the-moment dance party look good.